microsoft/MixedReality-WorldLockingTools-Samples/Advanced/AlignSubScene/AlignSubScene.md

 Grab any of the spheres and drag it into position to move the model's coordinate space.
 After positioning the first sphere, try to keep the other sphere's in a plausible new position as you move them.
 For that, having a physical proxy setup to give target to your sphere movements is helpful.

+Click on the physical environment to place placards.
+The WLT system will keep them bound to the physical environment.

+### TwoIndependentSpaces.unity

+This scene takes the SpacePin feature a step further, using them to align multiple independent spaces within the scene.

+Note the use of the SpacePinVisualizer prefabs in the scene under the Visualizers object.
+There is one for each of the local (AlignSubTree) alignment managers, and one to visualize the global SpacePins.

 ## Special controls:

 At any time, clicking on the scene (but not the model) will place a placard into the scene.
 The placard will be put in Unity global space, so will be unaffected by manipulations of the model's space.
 Clicking on a placard will delete it.